heutelbeck/sapl-demos/webflux/README.md

 ### `@EnforceDropWhileDenied`

 Continuously re-evaluates authorization.
-During DENY periods, data is silently dropped�the client sees nothing but remains connected.
+During DENY periods, data is silently dropped and the client sees nothing but remains connected.
 When PERMIT resumes, data flows again automatically.
 Use when temporary access interruptions should be invisible.

 ```mermaid
 flowchart LR